When it comes to making the best cheese buns, I’m definitely in the go-big-or-go-home camp. If cheese isn’t the star, is it really a cheese bun?

 Storing, Reheating and Freezing

-Store buns in an airtight container or bag at room temperature for a couple of days or freeze up to 2 months for longer storage.
+Store buns in an airtight container or bag at room temperature for a couple of days or freeze for up to 2 months for longer storage.

 Get the Recipe: Cheese Buns